Veslyquix/Guide/README.md

 In `TextDefinitions.event`, we'll see:
 `#define OpeningDialogue $904`, such that we don't need to remember text IDs.

-We can also use NarrowFont (if it's installed).
+We can also use NarrowFont (if it's installed):

 ```
 #0x955 SteelGreatlanceName ^